DavidCavallaro/DavidCavallaro/README.md

 Minecraft:
 - Moderator for [MineJoJo](https://www.minecraft-italia.it/server/minejojo) (+20 Online);
 - Ex Helper, Admin and Owner for KalyNetwork (+25 Online) [left for: closed];
-- Ex Developer and Owner for SkyFire [left for: lack of professionalism of the owner];
+- Ex Developer and Owner for SkyFire [left for: lack of professionalism of the Owner];
-- Ex Admin for [ImperialCraft](https://www.minecraft-italia.it/server/imperialcraft) (+50 Online) [left for: lack of professionalism of the owner and administrator];
+- Ex Admin for [ImperialCraft](https://www.minecraft-italia.it/server/imperialcraft) (+50 Online) [left for: lack of professionalism of the Owner and Administrator];
-- Ex ChatMod for [RubyCraft](https://www.minecraft-italia.it/server/rubycraft) (+30 Online) [left for: lack of professionalism of the staff].
+- Ex ChatMod for [RubyCraft](https://www.minecraft-italia.it/server/rubycraft) (+30 Online) [left for: lack of professionalism of the Staff].

 Twitch:
 - Ex Moderator for [psycocat_](https://www.twitch.tv/psycocat_) [left for: inactivity of the channel];